Ángel Di María: 2015–19: Transfer and domestic success

 On 25 July 2015, Di María failed to board a flight to the United States to join Manchester United's pre-season tour as scheduled; manager Louis van Gaal said he "did not know why".
 On 2 August, it was reported Di María would undergo a medical ahead of a move to Paris Saint-Germain; and four days later, Manchester United confirmed he had been sold to the French champions for an undisclosed fee, believed to be around £44 million, signing a four-year contract.

 Di María made his Ligue 1 debut on 30 August away to Monaco as a 66th-minute substitute for Lucas, and assisted Ezequiel Lavezzi for the final goal of a 3–0 win at the Stade Louis II.
-On 15 September, Di María scored his first goal for PSG on his UEFA Champions League debut for the club, a 2–0 win over Malmö FF at the Parc des Princes.
+On 15 September, Di María scored his first goal for PSG on his Champions League debut for the club, a 2–0 win over Malmö FF at the Parc des Princes.
 Seven days later, he registered his first goal in Ligue 1 as PSG defeated Guingamp 3–0.
 On 23 April 2016, Di María scored the winning goal for PSG in the 2016 Coupe de la Ligue Final against Lille at the Stade de France.
 Di María ended 2015–16 setting a new Ligue 1 record for assists in a season with 18.